 Recruitment and function of the Rvs complex in has been explored in this work, as well as several models for how membrane scission could be effected in yeast endocytosis.

-I propose that Rvs localizes by interactions of the BAR domains of the Rvs complex with invaginated membranes, and that the SH3 domain is required for efficient recruitment of Rvs to sites.
-Arrival of Rvs on membrane tubes scaffolds the membrane tube and prevents membrane scission, in a manner that depends on recruitment of a critical number of Rvs molecules, till actin forces rupture the membrane, causing vesicle scission, and releasing Rvs molecules.
+I propose that Rvs localizes to endocytic sites by interactions of the BAR domains of the Rvs complex with invaginated membrane, and that the SH3 domain mediated protein-protein interactions are required for efficient recruitment of Rvs to sites.
+Arrival of Rvs on membrane tube scaffolds the membrane tube and prevents premature membrane scission, in a manner that depends on recruitment of a critical number of Rvs molecules, till actin forces rupture the membrane, causing vesicle scission, and releasing Rvs molecules.
 Here I discuss the main findings of this thesis in support of these propositions.

 4.1 Recruitment of Rvs to endocytic sites

-Rvs is relatively short-lived protein at endocytic sites, recruited only once membrane tubes once they are formed (Picco et al. 2015; Kukulski et al. 2012; Kaksonen, Toret, and Drubin 2005).
-FCS measurements have shown that the cytoplasmic content of Rvs167 and Rvs161 is quite high compared to other endocytic proteins (Boeke et al. 2014).
-Many endocytic proteins like Las17, Vrp1, type1 myosins, are measured at 80-240nM, while cytoplasmic intensity of Rvs161 and 167 is 721nM and 354nM respectively.
-In spite of this, relatively few numbers of Rvs are recruited to endocytic sites, suggesting that cytoplasmic concentration alone may not determine recruitment.
+Rvs is relatively short-lived protein at endocytic sites.
+It is recruited only once membrane tube is formed (Picco et al. 2015; Kukulski et al. 2012; Kaksonen, Toret, and Drubin 2005).
+FCS measurements have shown that the cytosolic concentration of Rvs167 and Rvs161 is quite high compared to other endocytic proteins (Boeke et al. 2014).
+Many endocytic proteins like Las17, Vrp1, type1 myosins, are measured at 80-240nM, while cytosolic concentration of Rvs161 and 167 is 721nM and 354nM respectively.
+In spite of this, relatively few numbers of Rvs are recruited to endocytic sites, suggesting that cytosolic concentration alone may not determine recruitment.
 Comparison between FCS measurements of cytoplasmic concentration for different endocytic proteins, and their recruitment to the endocytic sites indicates low correlation between the two, perhaps unsurprisingly, requiring that other directed mechanisms recruit proteins in a timed and efficient manner.
 In the case of Rvs, both timing and efficiency appear crucial to its function, the question is what confers both.

 4.1.1 The BAR domain senses membrane curvature.